tytydraco/ExamineScraper/supplements/zinc.md

-> While zinc at 30mg elemental zinc appears to be slightly effective as an addition to D-amphetamine therapy, it does not appear to inhernetly have a significant therapeutic benefit
+> While zinc at 30mg elemental zinc appears to be slightly effective as an addition to D-amphetamine therapy, it does not appear to inherently have a significant therapeutic benefit

 #### 3.8Depression